hwjiang1510/hwjiang1510.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at UT Austin, advised by Prof. [Kristen Grauman](https://www.cs.utexas.edu/users/grauman/).
+I am a Ph.D. student at UT Austin, advised by Prof. [Kristen Grauman](https://www.cs.utexas.edu/users/grauman/) and also work with Prof. [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
 I received a M.S. in CS from UCSD, advised by Prof. [Xiaolong Wang](https://xiaolonw.github.io/).

 My research interest is building embodied systems that can learn from limited supervision, and can actively interact with the physical environment, with the ability of perception, reasoning and generalization.